-In December, right before Christmas, the Congressional Budget Office (CBO) quietly released a bombshell report revealing what many agriculture policy analysts have long known – that modernizing the federal crop insurance program wouldn’t spell disaster, but rather, savings and improvements.
-For example, the report found that by introducing a $50,000 cap on crop insurance premium subsidies, the Congress could save taxpayers $3.4 billion over 10 years.
-Despite the significant savings, such a change would only result in only a .0016 percent reduction in covered acres according to CBO.
-This finding, and many others in the report, directly contradicts status quo defenders of federal crop insurance program, who have repeatedly claimed that any significant attempts at modernizing reform would result in a mass exodus and collapse of the crop insurance program.
+In December, right before Christmas, the Congressional Budget Office (CBO) quietly released a bombshell report revealing what many agriculture policy analysts have long known – that modernizing the federal crop insurance program wouldn’t spell disaster, but rather savings and improvements.
+For example, the report found that by introducing a $50,000 cap on crop insurance premium subsidies, Congress could save taxpayers $3.4 billion over 10 years.
+Despite the significant savings, such a change would result in only a .0016 percent reduction in covered acres according to CBO.
+This finding, along with many others in the report, directly contradicts status quo defenders of the federal crop insurance program, who have repeatedly claimed that any significant attempts at modernizing crop insurance would result in a mass exodus and collapse of the program.

 The National Sustainable Agriculture Coalition (NSAC) supports modernizing the federal crop insurance program to make it: more accessible to a wider array of farmers and farm types; more transparent and accountable to both farmers and taxpayers; more supportive of conserving and enhancing the natural resource base on which agriculture depends,; and more efficient and targeted in its use of subsidy support.
 As currently structured, the federal crop insurance program’s subsidy system is a barrier to natural resource conservation and contributes to the consolidation of farms, inflated land prices, and reduced opportunities for young, beginning, and socially disadvantaged farmers.